Brownsville/South Padre Island International Airport: Facilities

-In 2011, the airport had 37,412 aircraft operations, average 102 per day: 45% general aviation, 40% military, 14% air taxi, and 1% airline.
-55 aircraft were then based at the airport: 87% single-engine and 13% multi-engine.
+In 2011, the airport had 37,412 aircraft operations, an average of 102 per day: 45% general aviation, 40% military, 14% air taxi, and 1% airline.
+Fifty-five aircraft were then based at the airport: 87% single-engine and 13% multi-engine.

-Several regional jets, including the Canadair CRJ-200 and Embraer ERJ 145, are respectively operated by American Eagle (Envoy Air) and United Express for their partners American Airlines and United Airlines to Brownsville.
+Several regional jets, including the Embraer E-Jet family that are respectively operated by American Eagle (Envoy Air) and United Express for their partners American Airlines and United Airlines to Brownsville.
 Previous airliners at the airport include ERJ 135s, ERJ 140s and ATR-42s (flown by Chautauqua Airlines, Envoy Airlines, ExpressJet Airlines) and Boeing 737-200s, 737-300s and 737-500s (on Continental Airlines).

 Pan American Airways, Inc. (no relation to the original Pan Am) was in the 1931 Pan American Airways Building at the Brownsville South Padre Island International Airport.
 The company renovated the 1931 Pan American Airways Building with the intent of re-opening the "Gateway to Latin America" in 2011.
 That re-opening never happened and the company no longer exists.

 Airlines and destinations

-Airlines
+Passenger

-American Eagle operates Bombardier CRJ-900 regional jets on their route to Dallas/Fort Worth (DFW), with United Express operating Embraer ERJ-175, Bombardier CRJ-700 and Embraer ERJ-145 regional jets on their route to Houston (IAH).
-American Eagle and United Express services are operated via code share agreements with SkyWest Airlines, Mesa Airlines, and CommuteAir.
+American Eagle operates Bombardier CRJ-700 and Embraer E-Jet family regional jets on their route to Dallas/Fort Worth (DFW), with United Express operating Embraer ERJ-175 and Embraer ERJ-145 regional jets on their route to Houston (IAH).
+American Eagle and United Express services are operated via code share agreements with SkyWest Airlines, Mesa Airlines, Envoy Air, and CommuteAir.
+The third passenger airline at the airport, Aerus, uses the Cessna Grand Caravan with daily service to Monterrey.